Should You Invest In A Cottage?

 26 October, 2020

-Buying a Michigan cottage, an up north vacation location, is a dream of many that live in Michigan.
-Home to the Great Lakes, Michigan is also blessed with several bodies of water more inland, as well as the almost untouched and unspoiled beauty of the Upper Peninsula.
-Blessed with the option of driving north into basically a new state, many long time residents choose to vacation close, with generations of families sharing fond memories of their Michigan cottage.
-Because of the unique selling climate of 2020, you might feel like holding your assets close to your chest is the best option.
-But in reality, this may be the best time to buy the property of your dreams.
-Learn why, here and now.
+Buying a Michigan cottage — an up-north vacation location — is a dream of many who live in the state.
+Home to the Great Lakes, Michigan is also blessed with several inland bodies of water and the almost untouched beauty of the Upper Peninsula.
+Many long-time residents choose to vacation close to home, with generations of families sharing fond memories of their Michigan cottage.
+Because of the unique selling climate of 2020, you might feel like holding your assets close to your chest — but in reality, this may be the best time to buy the property of your dreams.

 The Perceived Housing Market Crash

-There is this looming cloud that many financial people in the know continue to reference.
-They say it will be as big if not bigger than the crash of 2008, home values will plummet, and we will all be awash in our home loans that are now worth more than our house.
+There is a looming cloud that many financial experts continue to reference — a potential crash as big or bigger than 2008, where home values could plummet and homeowners could find themselves underwater on their loans.
 Will this happen?
-Well historically, during election years, which we all know 2020 is, interest rates and the housing market in general tends to fluctuate.
-Interest rates are the lowest they have been in years, which bodes well for people looking to snap up a second property.
+Historically, during election years, interest rates and the housing market tend to fluctuate.
+Interest rates are currently at some of the lowest levels in years, which bodes well for people looking to snap up a second property at a favorable rate.

 The Mortgage Moratoriums

-In Michigan, there has been a freeze on payments regarding rent since March, which may end at the end of 2020.
-After this is over there will be thousands forced to make hard choices about where their money will be going.
-That might mean the second mortgage they took out to pay for their Michigan cottage, will be weighing more heavily on their wallets.
-Once banks start foreclosure proceedings, the timeline will quickly advance towards several homes on the market for less than normal value.
+In Michigan, there has been a freeze on payments regarding rent since March, which may end at the close of 2020.
+After this freeze ends, thousands of property owners will be forced to make hard choices about where their money goes.
+That may mean the second mortgage taken out to pay for a Michigan cottage will weigh more heavily on their wallets.
+Once banks begin foreclosure proceedings, the timeline will quickly advance toward several homes hitting the market for below normal value.

 Second Home; First To Go

-When people need cash, and with a sky-high unemployment rate people do need cash, the first item to go is an unnecessary second residence.
-Canadian citizens may even be part of the property dump, seeing as they cannot enter the United States for the foreseeable future.
-With those grim facts on the horizon, people are willing to part with otherwise amazing property.
-A seller’s quick loss can be your family’s gain.
+When people need cash — and with sky-high unemployment, many do — the first item to go is an unnecessary second residence.
+Canadian citizens may even be part of this property release, as they cannot enter the United States for the foreseeable future.
+With those realities on the horizon, people are willing to part with otherwise amazing properties.
+A seller's quick loss can be your family's long-term gain.

-This year’s market for Michigan cottages was red-hot.
-People sick of being cooped up in their respective residences, made a mad dash for water and serenity.
-After Labor Day, this selling season naturally wanes, and in a pandemic, even more so.
-As winter comes in, and in Michigan, it comes quickly, new cottages on the market no longer have the same competition.
-No longer will you be trying to outbid the highest, you may now be the only bidder.
-Use this to your advantage to really seek out what will be your dream set-up as opposed to your first option.
+This year's market for Michigan cottages was red-hot, with people sick of being cooped up making a mad dash for water and serenity.
+After Labor Day, this selling season naturally wanes — and in a pandemic, even more so.
+As winter arrives (and in Michigan, it arrives quickly), new cottages on the market face far less competition.
+You may find yourself as the only bidder, giving you the leverage to seek out your dream setup rather than settling for your first option.